Medusa Piercing: Process, Healing Time, And Aftercare

 Why Is It Called A Medusa Piercing?

 The Medusa piercing is a term derived from the Greek mythology character Medusa, renowned for her snake-like hair.
 The middle of the top lip, where the piercing is situated, is said to symbolize the place where Medusa was kissed before she died.
 But there is no clear correlation between the piercing and the mythological figure.
-Some say that the piercing was named after her because, just like her beauty, it catches everyone’s eye.
+Some say that this mouth piercing was named after her because, just like her beauty, it catches everyone’s eye.

 The term is a creative and symbolic choice made for artistic and aesthetic reasons to describe a particular type of lip piercing.
 In fact, rumor has it that in the 90s, a Canadian hairdresser gave this piercing the name Medusa simply because its original name was too long and anatomical.